-“very sensitive to the number and size of surface defects, not to the bulk properties,” of the material, Chiang says, It’s the crack propagation that leads to failure. … It tells us that what we should be focusing on more is the quality of the surfaces, on how smooth and defect-free we can make these solid electrolyte films.”
+These materials are “very sensitive to the number and size of surface defects, not to the bulk properties,” of the material, Chiang says, It’s the crack propagation that leads to failure. … It tells us that what we should be focusing on more is the quality of the surfaces, on how smooth and defect-free we can make these solid electrolyte films.”

 I believe that this high-quality and novel work will reset the thinking about how to engineer practical lithium metal solid-state batteries.
 The Authors have shown that a different mechanism governs lithium metal shorting in lithium solid-state batteries than in liquid or polymer lithium metal batteries where dendrites form… This implies that if lithium metal solid-state batteries are ever to have practical current densities, then careful minimization of all structural defects at the lithium metal and electrolyte interface is essential.

 Alan Luntz, a Consulting Professor for Metal-Air Battery Research at Stanford University

 Luntz added, “I consider it to be an extremely important contribution to the goal of developing practical and safe all solid-state batteries.”